 Your liver processes the fuel that powers the cells of your body and cleans breakdown products from your bloodstream.
 If your liver can no longer perform these functions, you die.
 Your liver is damaged by:

-* Alcohol.
-Alcohol is a poison.
-Pour alcohol on a cut and see how much it hurts.
-It pulls water out of your cells to kill them.
+• Alcohol.
 Your liver is the only organ that has the enzymes to break down alcohol, so almost all of the alcohol you drink must go to your liver to be removed from your body.
 Too much alcohol replaces liver cells with scar tissue to cause cirrhosis that can kill you.
 Recent research shows that no amount of alcohol is safe.
 It increases a person’s risk for heart attacks, diabetes, cancers and premature death.

 Facts About Hepatitis C